 But seriously, as much as it may be an inconvenience at that point of time, you are always better off and one step ahead of the malware attackers when you do a back-up of your important work.
-The only thing stand to lose is those few minutes of backing up your data… which eventually you have to do it any way so, c’mon guys!
+The only thing stands to lose is those few minutes of backing up your data… which eventually you have to do it anyway so, c’mon guys!

-- Keep updated (no, not with The Kardashians…) with your latest softwares
+2. Keep updated (no, not with The Kardashians…) with your latest software

 The older your computer’s software is, the easier it is for malware attackers to silently get onto your system without you realizing it.
 Make it a habit to update your computer software system regularly so as to reduce the likelihood of such malware attacks.